afsro11-iscteiul/Snake/README.md

 # Snake
-Little pet project I did just to get an overview of Javascipt.
+Little pet project I did just to get an overview of Javascript.
+Used p5.js